danielatmz/DanielaTamez/README.md

-## I'm Daniela Tamez
+## I'm Daniela Tamez 💖

 [![Email Me](https://img.shields.io/badge/Email-danileatamez6@gmail.com-BB001B.svg)](mailto:danielatamez6@gmail.com)

-Undergraduate student @Tec de Monterrey, majoring in Computer Science and Technology. _(she/her)_
+Hi, I'm Daniela! _(she/her)_

-Hi, I'm Daniela!
-I'm a student and Technical Intern @Kalypso: A Rockwell Automation Business
+I'm an Undergraduate student @Tec de Monterrey, majoring in Computer Science and Technology and currinly I am a Technical Intern @Kalypso: A Rockwell Automation Business. besides having a passion for learning about new technologies, I also have interest for artistic expression, problem solving, and improving my leader and communication skills.

 I'm currently president and founder of a Student Group called Tint, the group seeks to promote artistic expression, mainly writing and visual arts through artistic publications in order to create a space for artists to share their work with the rest of the student community.

 I was also Mentor and Mentoring Coordinator for Sacbé STEM social service, a program that seeks to inspire female high school students to study careers in STEM through personalized advising and workshops that develop their personal and professional vision

-##Areas of Expertise
+## Areas of Expertise

 * 💻 **Web Development**: Front-end and Back-end development
 * ⚛️ **Mobile Development**: IOS mobile developer
 * 🤝 **Volunteering**: I like to mentor highschool girls to promote women participation in STEM

 ### Visible School Projects